KartoffelChipss/LifeStealZ/README.md

 [![discord-plural](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact/social/discord-plural_vector.svg)](https://strassburger.org/discord)
 [![gitbook](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact/documentation/gitbook_vector.svg)](https://lsz.strassburger.dev/)

-LifeSteal is a lifesteal SMP plugin, that allows you to steal hearts from other players, when you kill them.
+LifeStealZ is a lifesteal SMP plugin, that allows you to steal hearts from other players, when you kill them.
 If a player has no more hearts, he is eliminated.
 You can craft additional hearts or a revive crystal.
 With this crystal, you can bring back eliminated teammates.

 LifeStealZ offers a great amount of admin tools and is highly customizable.
 You can change every message and change everything about the custom items.